artificiallama/WSJ_headlines_SP500/README.md

 * Perfect  :  This is a hypothetical model.
 It correctly predicts all the movements.
 * Imperfect : This is a hypothetical model.
 It incorrectly predicts all the movements.
 * UP model : It predicts all movements as UP.
-* DW model : It predicts all movements as DOWN.
+* DW model : It predicts all movements as DOWN (This model never buys any stock !).

+Following table summarizes the performance of the models.
+Transaction costs are ignored in calculating the profit.

 |                     | sentiment |Baseline|Perfect | Imperfect | UP model | DW model |